List on Bids44 →

 Is the Honda Amaze Still Worth It in 2026?

-Bottom line: If you’re looking for a dependable, economical, and comfortable family sedan without breaking the bank, a used Honda Amaze is definitely still worth considering in 2026.
+Bottom line: If you’re looking for a dependable, spacious, and budget-friendly compact sedan that won’t give you headaches, a used Honda Amaze is definitely still worth considering in 2026.

 Honda Amaze Price Guide

-Note that prices can adjust by ₹10,000-₹30,000 based on the specific variant (E, S, V, VX), engine type (petrol/diesel), and transmission (manual/CVT).
+Note that these prices can be adjusted by ₹10,000-₹30,000 based on the specific variant (E, S, V, VX trims) and engine type (petrol or diesel).
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Honda Amaze in 2026

-Spacious and Comfortable Cabin.
-Despite its compact sedan footprint, the Amaze offers impressive rear-seat legroom, making it comfortable for four adults on longer journeys.
-The seats are well-cushioned, and the overall cabin ergonomics are user-friendly, a big plus for Indian families.
+Spacious and Comfortable Cabin for its Segment.
+Despite its compact sedan footprint, the Amaze offers impressive interior space, particularly for rear-seat passengers.
+The cabin feels airy, and there’s ample legroom, making it comfortable for four adults on longer journeys.
+This is a significant plus for Indian families.

 Disadvantages — Why You Might Skip the Honda Amaze in 2026